Sid-0307/Access-Management-System/README.md

 ﻿# Access Management System

-A web application where administrators have control over user authentication - enabling them to manage access and credentials.
+A web application where
+- admin has control over user authentication
+- admin can manage access and credentials

-The system also includes an image cropping feature, allowing users to edit and adjust their profile pictures as part of their account management.
+- includes an image cropping feature for editing user profile pictures

 Hosted on - https://access-management-system.vercel.app/